ninjaalex888/courses/csci5622/project/assign.md

 reasonably modern smartphone should be more than sufficient.
 Alternatively you could do a screencast similar to my videos for this course.
-With the exception of my writing tablet (which is arguably worth less than 0) everything I use to film my videos is freely available online.
+With the exception of my writing tablet (which is arguably worth less than 0) everything I use to film and edit my videos is freely available online.

+When your video is online you should send me the link.
+I will make a master list of video links on GitHub so that your classmates can see what you've been up to all semester.

 Grade